MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/search/add-edit-or-delete-a-content-source.md

 - New-SPEnterpriseSearchCrawlContentSource
 - Set-SPEnterpriseSearchCrawlContentSource

-When you use these PowerSell cmdlets, you must also specify the `HttpProtocol` parameter which has the following options that a user can leverage:
+When you use these PowerSell cmdlets, you can specify the `HttpProtocol` parameter with the following options:

 - **Default**: This option refers to the system default one, currently HTTP 1.1.
 - **Http_1_0**: This option refers to the HTTP 1.0 protocol.